LitE-SNN: Designing Lightweight and Efficient Spiking Neural Network through Spatial-Temporal Compressive Network Search and Joint Optimization: Abstract

 \section{Abstract}

 Spiking Neural Networks (SNNs) mimic the information-processing mechanisms of the human brain and are highly energy-efficient, making them well-suited for low-power edge devices.
 However, the pursuit of accuracy in current studies leads to large, long-timestep SNNs, conflicting with the resource constraints of these devices.
-In order to design lightweight and efficient SNNs, we propose a new approach named LitESNN that incorporates both spatial and temporal compression into the automated network design process.
-Spatially, we present a novel Compressive Convolution block (CompConv) to expand the search space to support pruning and mixed-precision quantization while utilizing the shared weights and pruning mask to reduce the computation.
+In order to design lightweight and efficient SNNs, we propose a new approach named LitE-SNN that incorporates both spatial and temporal compression into the automated network design process.
+Spatially, we present a novel Compressive Convolution block (CompConv) to expand the search space to support pruning and mixed-precision quantization.
 Temporally, we are the first to propose a compressive timestep search to identify the optimal number of timesteps under specific computation cost constraints.
 Finally, we formulate a joint optimization to simultaneously learn the architecture parameters and spatial-temporal compression strategies to achieve high performance while minimizing memory and computation costs.
-Experimental results on CIFAR10, CIFAR100, and Google Speech Command datasets demonstrate our proposed LitESNNs can achieve competitive or even higher accuracy with remarkably smaller model sizes and fewer computation costs.
-Furthermore, we validate the effectiveness of our LitESNN on the trade-off between accuracy and resource cost and show the superiority of our joint optimization.
-Additionally, we conduct energy analysis to further confirm the energy efficiency of LitESNN.
+Experimental results on CIFAR-10, CIFAR-100, and Google Speech Command datasets demonstrate our proposed LitE-SNNs can achieve competitive or even higher accuracy with remarkably smaller model sizes and fewer computation costs.